fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>Compatible with <a href="https://aws.amazon.com/rds/aurora/mysql-features/">MySQL</a>, PostgreSQL, Oracle, Microsoft SQL Server</li>
   <li>Storage: data is stored in 6 replicas across 3 AZ</li>
   <li>Compute: cluster of DB instance across multiple AZ, auto scaling (up 128 TB) of Read Replicas. automatic backup enabled</li>
+  <li>An Aurora cluster can recover in less than 1 minute even in the event of a complete regional outage.</li>
   <li>User case: unpredictable and intermittent workloads, no capacity planning</li>
+  <li><a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Replication.html">Aurora Replicas</a> are independent endpoints in an Aurora DB cluster, best used for scaling read operations and increasing availability.
+Up to 15 Aurora Replicas can be distributed across the Availability Zones that a DB cluster spans within an AWS Region.</li>
   <li><a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html">Aurora Global Database</a>: up to 16DB read instances in each region.
 It consists of one primary AWS Region where your data is mastered, and up to five read-only, secondary AWS Regions.
-Aurora replicates data (async) to the secondary AWS Regions with typical latency of under a second.</li>
+Aurora replicates data (async) to the secondary AWS Regions with typical latency of under 1 second (Recovery Point Objective - RPO).</li>
   <li>Perform Machine Learning</li>
 </ul>